jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 issues, as well as the researchers own efforts to harden dRuby, including the kinds of protocol, logic, and API changes needed to negate its issues.
-This presentation closed with a discussion of the insecurity of existingdRuby exploits, and showed how you can penalize your pentesters for using off\-the\-shelf exploits, including that Metasploits exploit for dRuby used the standard dRuby library to exploit dRuby, thus making it vulnerable to both standard and novel dRuby exploitation itself.
-A recording of this presentation is also available here.Also at NorthSec, Jeff Dileo joined a number of other researchers on a panel on Vulnerability Research.Throughout the year, Brian Hong presented Sleight of ARM: Demystifying Intel Houdini at a variety of conferences including Ekoparty, DEF CON 29 (Main Track), ToorCon and the Black Hat USA Briefings.
+This presentation closed with a discussion of the insecurity of existing dRuby exploits, and showed how you can penalize your pentesters for using off\-the\-shelf exploits, including that Metasploits exploit for dRuby used the standard dRuby library to exploit dRuby, thus making it vulnerable to both standard and novel dRuby exploitation itself.
+A recording of this presentation is also available here.
+Also at NorthSec, Jeff Dileo joined a number of other researchers on a panel on Vulnerability Research.
+Throughout the year, Brian Hong presented Sleight of ARM: Demystifying Intel Houdini at a variety of conferences including Ekoparty, DEF CON 29 (Main Track), ToorCon and the Black Hat USA Briefings.
 This